 - Lecturer: Dr. Mike Wittmann, Chair, Department of Marketing, Industrial Distribution, and Economics at UAB

 Thursday, May 16, 2019 (6:30 PM - 8:30 PM) – Delivering Service Excellence

 - Reading: The State of Customer Service Leadership (Harvard Business School Working Knowledge) by Jim Aisner

 - Lecturer: William L. Koleszar, Chief Marketing Officer, American Family Care

-The application deadline for the 2018-19 EDP program is June 29, 2018.
-The program focuses on admitting individuals who have already obtained an MBA other business-related graduate degree, although exceptions are granted to those with commensurate professional experience.
-Upon acceptance into the program, a matriculation fee of $175 is due.
+To receive preferred placement in the 2018-19 EDP, apply before the early decision period ends on June 29, 2018.
+Otherwise, apply before the application deadline on July 27.
+While focused on individuals who have already obtained business-related graduate degrees, exceptions are granted to those with commensurate experience.
+The matriculation fee is $275 (reduced to $175 for the early decision applicants).
 Tuition for the full year is $585, and may be paid upfront or in 9 monthly installments.